Life asks a lot of you. Support shouldn't.

 More than you might expect — and the mechanism matters as much as the format.
 Breathwork operates as a bottom-up nervous system intervention.

 Unlike talk therapy, it doesn't ask the cognitive brain to lead.
-It works directly on the autonomic nervous system through the breath, which means it's effective precisely when clients are most dysregulated — when cognition is offline, when words aren't available, when the body is running the show.
+It works directly on the autonomic nervous system through the breath, which means it's effective precisely when individuals are most dysregulated — when cognition is offline, when words aren't available, when the body is running the show.
 That's the moment a guided audio becomes clinically relevant, not just convenient.

 The research on breathwork is growing rapidly.
 A 2023 meta-analysis of 26 randomized controlled trials found significant reductions in stress, anxiety, and depression — with effect sizes comparable to CBT-based digital interventions.